Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 “Immersion” is like the holy grail end goal for tech software and film creation.
-Engineers from each landscape tinker and toil to create the most believable or “immersive” scenes, products and experiences.
+Engineers from each landscape tinker and toil to create the most believable or “immersive” scenes, products, and experiences.
 Recently a colleague and I reminisced over the old Logitech iFeel mice line from 10+ years back.
 It used TouchSense technology from Immersion to provide complex vibration feedback, which was nestled in the Logitech line of iFeel mice.
 Vibrating mice may not be the cat’s meow today.
-But Immersion as a company went on to be one of the leading providers of haptic feedback tech for touch screens on consumer, service level and corporate devices.
+But Immersion as a company went on to be one of the leading providers of haptic feedback tech for touch screens on consumer, service level, and corporate devices.

-This particular stereo offering connects to your PC or laptop via two gold-plated 3.5mm tips–green for receiving audio, red for voice transmission.
+This particular stereo offering connects to your PC or laptop via two gold-plated 3.5mm tips–green for receiving audio, and red for voice transmission.
 Some prefer USB.
-I prefer the traditional 3.5mm connection–less complications and driver conflicts.
+I prefer the traditional 3.5mm connectionless complications and driver conflicts.
 Now navigate to your PC’s playback devices and select the Logitech G230 (or your motherboard’s audio device).
 Remember to do the same for the recording device.

 With an expandable headband and padded ear cups, the G230 gaming headset does have a comfortable feel.
 Speaking of comfort, these will endure for long hours.
 I did find the cloth padding can become slightly itchy and requires a bit of cleaning after prolonged use.
-In answer Logitech has made the earpiece padding removable for cleaning.
+In answer, Logitech has made the earpiece padding removable for cleaning.

 Bottom Line: I was thoroughly impressed with the Logitech G230 Stereo Gaming Headset.
-It comes highly recommended as an affordable high-class offering for stereo class headset solutions.
+It comes highly recommended as an affordable high-class offering for stereo-class headset solutions.

 · Fantastic stereo audio playback in games